johnkerl/miller/docs6/docs/file-formats.md

 * Use `--jquoteall` to double-quote all object values.
 By default, integers, floating-point numbers, and booleans `true` and `false` are not double-quoted when they appear as JSON-object keys.

-* Use `--jflatsep youmd.inghere` to specify the string used for key concatenation: this defaults to a single colon.
+* Use `--jflatsep yourseparatorhere` to specify the string used for key concatenation: this defaults to a single dot.

 Again, please see [jq](https://stedolan.github.io/jq/) for a truly powerful, JSON-specific tool.